How To Use An iPad For Sheet Music

 My answer is, spring for the 12.9″ iPad Pro if you can.
 It’s worth it.
 Since it’s more or less the size of a sheet of paper, you’re going to be much more comfortable than on the next smallest size.
 I initially worried if it was going to be too big, but it’s not.

-Storage capacity: My library of a little over 400 scores is currently using only 5GB of storage.
-(Scores are usually PDF files, which are made to be small.)
-So any capacity size should be fine, although if you’ll be using the iPad for other things too, you might want to go for 256GB or above.
+Storage capacity: Any capacity will be fine.
+My library of a little over 400 scores is currently using only 5GB of storage.
+(Sheet music is usually PDF files, which are made to be small.)

 Cellular connectivity: I wouldn’t pay extra for this if music is your primary use.
 Remember that if you also have an iPhone and your cell plan allows tethering, you can connect the iPad to it and share its internet connection if you don’t have WiFi available.

 Save a few bucks by checking out the Refurbished section of Apple’s online store.
-I’ve had only good luck buying refurbished directly from Apple.
-They have high standards for what they’ll resell, and things are usually like new.
-(Note that other, non-Apple sites don’t have those same standards, which might cause trouble down the road.
+In my experience the stuff they sell refurbished has been indistinguishable from new.
+(Note that other, non-Apple sites don’t have the same standards, which might cause trouble down the road.
 Probably don’t buy used or refurbished from anyone else.)

 Currently, the cheapest available options for the iPad Pro are: